ricardolopes86/eks-terraform-tw/README.md

 ```bash
 docker login
 ```
 Provide your login information.
-After logging in, just push the new image to the command:
+After logging in, just push the new image to the Docker Hub with the command:
 ```bash
 docker push username/imagename:0.2
 ```
-4. Now its time to update the Terraform deployment manifesto by changing the image name in the file `application/deployments.yml`.
+4. Now its time to update the Terraform deployment manifesto by changing the image name in the file `application/deployments.tf`.
 Change the image value at line 27 to the newer image.
 5. Finally apply the changes to the cluster by running:
 ```bash
 terraform plan -out deployment.plan && terraform apply